WebAssembly/interface-types/proposals/jsdom/Overview.md

   * Remove this section from what is handed to WebAssembly.
   * Wrap imported / exported methods in functions which update tables based on what is passed in / out.

+## Allocation

+Exports have the property that they need to be able to allocate Table slots for incoming objects or linear memory for raw data.

+For raw data like UTF8_STRING, ARRAY_BUFFER, etc. the index of an ALLOC_MEM function for incoming, and FREE_MEM function for outgoing data is used to give the WebAssembly module the opportunity to manage the linear memory.

+For objects, we especially want a cheap calling convention.
+Rather than provide a single slot alloc/free, we provide a NEXT_SLOT global to hold the i32 index of a pre-reserved location for the next incoming object of a given type.
+A reservation function can then be called inside exports to commit the reservation and get the next one.
+Since the code for the common case might be small, this allows toolchain inlining of that path inside the WebAssembly module.
+NEXT_SLOT is incremented after use.
+This potentially allows multiple arguments of the same type to share a single slot and reservation function.
+However, that does require the allocator to provide a NEXT_SLOT with contiguous slots up to the maximum number of arguments of the same type in the program.

+For freeing slots, no explicit mechanism is provided.
+But the assumption is that global containing a pending free slot can be set prior to function return, which will get released on the next allocation.
+NOTE: This does have the side-effect of holding a reference to the last returned value of each type until the module is re-entered through a path that triggers the actual free.

 ## Toolchains